RedSiege/EyeWitness/README.md

 EyeWitness is designed to run on Kali Linux.
 It will auto detect the file you give it with the -f flag as either being a text file with URLs on each new line, nmap xml output, or nessus xml output.
 The -t (timeout) flag is completely optional, and lets you provide the max time to wait when trying to render and screenshot a web page.
 The --open flag, which is optional, will open the URL in a new tab within iceweasel.

+A complete usage guide which documents EyeWitness features and its typical use cases is available here - https://www.christophertruncer.com/eyewitness-usage-guide/

 Supported Linux Distros:

 Kali Linux